leermakers/Namics/README.md

 	- [ ] Dynamics
 - [ ] Teng (with MC) is underway by Ram
 	- [ ] Dynamics
-- [ ] Steady states
+- [x] Steady states in fjc=1 and 1 gradient case

-Funtionalities SCF module summer 2021.
+Funtionalities SCF module summer 2022.
 Gradients:
 	one, (classical)
 	two  (cylindrical and spherical geometry)